nathanhood/checkers/README.md

-# client-template
+# Checkers

-Serves as a template for client JavaScript applications.
+This is a Checkers game.

 It uses:
 * Jade